digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/InstrumentCluster.md

     - Low Coolant - May not be present
     - Gear selection display (where fitted) - not present
     - Door open display - Simplified - light for any door open present, but no wiring for individual doors
+    - Distance To Empty (DTE) display - high models have this displayed in the MDC, which is not present in the low dash

 ### Pursuit Cluster - Speedometer Calibration
 Pursuit clusters are not only sought after as they are, in theory, one of the rarest types of speedometer available for the AU Falcon, they are also useful for on-the-fly speedometer calibration, allowing for much more flexibility with wheel sizes and differential ratios.